Credit Suisse AG Sells 2,359 Shares of UFP Industries, Inc. (NASDAQ:UFPI)

 Credit Suisse AG cut its position in UFP Industries, Inc. (NASDAQ:UFPI) by 3.9% in the 2nd quarter, Holdings Channel.com reports.
 The institutional investor owned 58,532 shares of the construction company’s stock after selling 2,359 shares during the period.
 Credit Suisse AG’s holdings in UFP Industries were worth $4,351,000 as of its most recent SEC filing.

 Several other large investors have also recently added to or reduced their stakes in UFPI.
 Berman Capital Advisors LLC bought a new position in shares of UFP Industries in the second quarter valued at $30,000.
-Covington Capital Management bought a new position in shares of UFP Industries in the second quarter valued at $45,000.
-Eaton Vance Management bought a new position in shares of UFP Industries in the first quarter valued at $56,000.
+Covington Capital Management bought a new position in UFP Industries during the second quarter worth $45,000.
+Eaton Vance Management bought a new position in UFP Industries during the first quarter worth $56,000.
 Van ECK Associates Corp boosted its position in UFP Industries by 125.8% during the second quarter.
 Van ECK Associates Corp now owns 815 shares of the construction company’s stock worth $61,000 after purchasing an additional 454 shares during the period.
 Finally, Horan Securities Inc. bought a new position in UFP Industries during the second quarter worth $64,000.
 80.08% of the stock is owned by institutional investors and hedge funds.

 UFPI has been the subject of a number of research analyst reports.
 Sidoti raised shares of UFP Industries from a “neutral” rating to a “buy” rating and set a $93.00 price objective for the company in a research report on Monday, July 19th.
+Stifel Nicolaus lifted their price objective on shares of UFP Industries from $91.00 to $95.00 and gave the stock a “buy” rating in a research report on Thursday, October 21st.
 BMO Capital Markets lifted their price objective on shares of UFP Industries from $76.00 to $82.00 and gave the stock a “market perform” rating in a research report on Monday, July 26th.
 They noted that the move was a valuation call.
-Zacks Investment Research raised shares of UFP Industries from a “hold” rating to a “strong-buy” rating and set a $84.00 price objective for the company in a research report on Monday, July 26th.
-Finally, Stifel Nicolaus lifted their price objective on shares of UFP Industries from $91.00 to $95.00 and gave the stock a “buy” rating in a research report on Thursday, October 21st.
-Two analysts have rated the stock with a hold rating, four have assigned a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $88.00.
+Finally, Zacks Investment Research raised UFP Industries from a “hold” rating to a “strong-buy” rating and set a $84.00 target price for the company in a report on Monday, July 26th.
+Two analysts have rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $88.00.

 The business also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
 Investors of record on Wednesday, December 1st will be paid a $0.125 dividend.
 This represents a $0.50 dividend on an annualized basis and a yield of 0.57%.
 The ex-dividend date of this dividend is Tuesday, November 30th.
 UFP Industries’s dividend payout ratio (DPR) is presently 8.11%.